nicholaswilde/recipes/docs/breads/basic-sweet-babka.md

 ### Step 3

-With mixer on low, add the water and​yeast mixture, milk, and melted butter.
+With mixer on low, add the water and​ yeast mixture, milk, and melted butter.
 Add the eggs one at a time.

 ### Step 4